AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 * The Environment contains all of your environmental variables which are more or less consistent.
 In the Environment, you'll find things like the IMSOrg of our Platform environment, alongside security credentials like your Private Key and others.
 The environment file is the one you downloaded during the Adobe I/O setup in the previous exercise, it's name like this: **service.postman_environment.json**.

-* The Collection contains a number of API calls that you can use.
+* The Collection contains a number of API requests that you can use.
 We will use 2 collections
   * 1 Collection for Authentication to Adobe I/0
   * 1 Collection for our Exercises